benjanderson/cashmere-test/src/app/dialog/dialog.md

 });
 ```

-The `MatDialogRef` provides a handle on the opened dialog.
+The `HcDialogRef` provides a handle on the opened dialog.
 It can be used to close the dialog and to
 receive notification when the dialog has been closed.

 ```ts